Trip Date: July 2-5, 2011

 - Kevin Rappeling Off Black Tower

-Kevin and George parted ways near the pass, as they were planning to follow the Company Creek Trail to Stehekin.
-The rest of us descended to camp, where Beth and Eileen and I packed up in preparation for a partial retreat back towards Holden that evening.
-After dinner with Fay and Mike, we shouldered packs and headed down Tenmile Creek.
+Beth and Eileen and I packed up in preparation for a partial retreat back towards Holden that evening.
+After dinner with Fay and Mike, the three of us shouldered packs and headed down Tenmile Creek.
 Beth did a nice job picking out a brush-free route directly to our log crossing, and we rolled into “Camp WTA” less than 2 hours after leaving high camp.

 This day was about as relaxed as a moving day in the mountains can be.
 We had only 2 miles to hike in order to reach Holden by 10:00am, and we made no particular haste in doing so.
 The sun was very warm and the forest was alive with summer sounds.
 And, of course, the village was awash with comers and goers.